AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mongodb-data-modeling.md

 ---
-title: MongoDB data modeling guide
+title: MongoDB data modeling
-zendesk_id: 360016731711
+description: Learn how to avoid data patterns that pose an issue.
 ---
+# MongoDB Data Modeling

 When MBI pulls in MongoDB data, that data is translated into a relational model.